elastisys/compliantkubernetes/docs/adr/0009-use-cluster-issuers-for-letsencrypt.md

 Chosen option: "Use ClusterIssuers in the Management Cluster; optionally enable ClusterIssuers in the Workload Cluster(s)", because it reduces fragility, clarifies responsibilities, makes it easy to get started securely.

-Each cluster is configured with an optional ClusterIssuer called `letsencrypt-prod` for LetsEncrypt production and `letsencrypt-staging` for LetsEncrypt staging.
+Each cluster is configured with an optional ClusterIssuer called `letsencrypt-prod` for Let's Encrypt production and `letsencrypt-staging` for Let's Encrypt staging.
 The email address for the ClusterIssuers is configured by the administrator.

 ## Recommendations to Platform Administrators

-### Direct LetsEncrypt emails to a "logging" mailbox
+### Direct Let's Encrypt emails to a "logging" mailbox

-Although LetsEncrypt does not require an email address, cert-managers seems to require all ClusterIssuers/Issuers to be configured with a syntactically valid email address.
+Although Let's Encrypt does not require an email address, cert-managers seems to require all ClusterIssuers/Issuers to be configured with a syntactically valid email address.
 Said email address will receive notifications when certificates are close to expiry.
 Given that Compliant Kubernetes comes with [Cryptography](../ciso-guide/cryptography.md) dashboards, these emails do not seem useful. **Hence, ClusterIssuer emails should be directed to an address that has "logging" but not "alerting" status.**

 ### Separate registered domains

-LetsEncrypt production has a rate limit of [50 certificates per week per registered domain](https://letsencrypt.org/docs/rate-limits/).
+Let's Encrypt production has a rate limit of [50 certificates per week per registered domain](https://letsencrypt.org/docs/rate-limits/).
 For example, if `awesome-website.workload-cluster.environment.elastisys.se` points to the Workload Cluster's Ingress controller, then an excessive creation and destruction of Ingress resources may trigger rate limiting for all of `elastisys.se`.

 It is therefore advisable to: